chunkysteveo/FortniteAPI/README.md

 ## Release History
+* 1.0.1
+    * Adding basic funciton to check server status, and checking that the tags are working to pull in update on Arduino Library Manager.
+More endpoints to follow!
 * 1.0.0
     * First release, just getting it out there.
 Bear with me while I fill it out!